Overlay

 Data transfers and collaboration

-We continually refine our systems to comply with GDPR, the UK Data Protection Act and other local legislation.
-During 2023, we factored in the impact of UK and European case law, the progress of the Data Protection and Digital Information Bill and the Indian Digital Personal Data Protection Act 2023 on our privacy obligations and cross-border data flows.
+We continually refine our systems to comply with GDPR, the UK Data Protection Act and other local privacy legislation.
+We factor in the impact of UK and European case law, the UK Artificial Intelligence (AI) regulatory framework, and the EU AI Act on our privacy obligations and cross border data flows.
 Our privacy teams are in regular contact with other internal teams to assist with initiatives such as supporting victims of financial crime and meeting our Consumer Duty obligations.

 Privacy and confidentiality training

 All colleagues and contractors are required to undertake annual mandatory privacy and client confidentiality training.
-Each year, we also engage with our suppliers to understand the privacy governance arrangements they have in place (including policy, mandatory procedures, training and awareness) and review the responses to ensure that satisfactory controls exist.
 Training topics include:

-• what to do in the event of a breach
+• What to do in the event of a data breach.

 Regulator communications and data subject rights

 NatWest Group has specialist teams who respond to queries relating to data subject rights.
-In addition, we have a close relationship with relevant regulators and industry bodies as appropriate.
+In addition, we engage with relevant regulators and industry bodies as appropriate.

 Related content